Hexawise/hiptest-publisher-service/README.md

 ## Getting Started

-This service makes use of Ruby and Sinatra to provide a light weight web app.
+This service makes use of Ruby and Sinatra to provide a light weight web app which is also compatible with AWS Lambda.

 ### Installing

-You can get the application up and going by using Docker or by running `bundle install` and then `ruby app.rb`
+You can get the application up and going by using Docker or by running `bundle install` and then `rackup app/config.ru`

 ## Running the tests